INTERPRETER RATE

 Per diem

-We can, of course, manage the logistics and book the interpreter’s transport and hotel.
+We can, of course, handle the logistics and book the necessary travel tickets and hotel for the interpreter.

-As well as the fees and expenses, the client pays the interpreter a per diem (with the set amount agreed in advance) to cover the interpreter’s meals when they are not organised and handled by the client themselves.
+In addition to the fees and expenses, per diems (a set amount decided in advance) are paid to the interpreter to cover their meals when these are not organised and provided by the client themselves, as well as any local transportation costs.